UCBerkeleySETI/turbo_seti/.github/ISSUE_TEMPLATE/feature_request.md

 **Any more details?**

-If you have source code or support file in mind, please provide a clear and concise description.
+If you have source code or support file(s) ideas in mind, please provide a clear and concise description.

 **Describe alternatives you've considered**